 Seeking to empower veterans and active military through participation in sports, recreation activities, community partnership opportunities, family events and more.

 The Chicago Park District offers additional assistance for people with disabilities, such as inclusion services.
 An assessment is required to determine if inclusion services are deemed necessary.
 For more details on the process, including how participants request an assessment, please click on the policy document below.
 For more information please contact the Special Recreation Department at (312) 742-5798 or special.recreation@chicagoparkdistrict. com.

 Interested in a one-of-a-kind hands-on internship experience?
 Then the Special Recreation Department is the place for you!

 Apply to be a Special Recreation Intern

-For more information about Chicago Park District Special Recreation programs, contact the Special Recreation Department at (312) 742-5798 or firstname.lastname@example.org.
+For more information about Chicago Park District Special Recreation programs, email the Special Recreation Department: email@example.com.